 In order to understand how this radical reformulation of freedom can take place, we must first see how the concept of freedom is located in Enlightenment thought.
 In this paradigm, the exercise of freedom is seen as an inherently rational property.
 According to Immanuel Kant, for instance, human freedom is presupposed by moral law that is rationally understood.
 In the Critique of Practical Reason, Kant seeks to establish an absolute rational ground for moral thinking beyond empirical principles.
 He argues that empirical principles are not an appropriate basis for moral laws because they do not allow their true universality to be established.
 Rather, morality should be based on a universal law-a categorical imperative-which can be rationally understood.
 For Kant, then, there is only one categorical imperative, which provides a foundation for all rational human action: "Act only on that maxim whereby thou canst at the same time will that it should become a universal law" (38).
 In other words, the morality of an action is determined by whether or not it should become a universal law, applicable to all situations.
 Kant outlines three features of all moral maxims.
 Firstly, they must have the form of universality.
 Secondly, they must have a rational end.
-Thirdly, the maxims that arise from the autonomous legislation of the individual should be in accordance with a certain teleology of ends.

-cal attitude of continual questioning of the borders and limits of our contemporary experience-a freedom of philosophy as well as a philosophy of freedom.
+Thirdly, the maxims that arise dom as an ethical attitude of continual questioning of the borders and limits of our contemporary experience-a freedom of philosophy as well as a philosophy of freedom.
 My discussion of Foucault's reconfiguration of the problematic of freedom in terms of concrete ethical strategies of the self may also be seen in this context.